Thursday September 22, 2016 @ 8pm, Roulette

 SPACE (Roscoe Mitchell, Thomas Buckner, & Scott Robinson) // Reggie Nicholson

 The seminal improvising trio SPACE was originally formed in 1979 by Roscoe Mitchell, Thomas Buckner and Gerald Oshita, featuring works by both Oshita and Mitchell, as well as group improvisation.
 This will be the first performance of the group since the passing of Gerald Oshita, with multi-instrumentalist Scott Robinson as the new third member.
-Drummer/percussionist Reggie Nicholson is known throughout the world for his profound abilities.
-A member of the AACM since 1979, Reggie has lived in New York since 1988.
-Nicholson will bring his instantly recognizable style and sound to the Interpretations series with an evening of new music for ensemble.
+A member of the AACM since 1979, drummer/percussionist Reggie Nicholson is known throughout the world for his profound abilities.
+Nicholson presents new music for his group Percussion Concept, with Bryan Carrott, Baba Don Eaton, and Patience Higgins.